 Located in Scranton and established in 1962, Mazzoni Karam Petorak & Valvano has extensive experience handling cases involving people charged with high-level felonies.
 We know these cases take a significant amount of time and commitment as well as resources to build a strong case.
-People facing such high stakes routinely rely on us, because many of our lawyers have worked on both sides of the courtroom.
-We have a former District Attorney at our law firm.
+People facing such high stakes routinely rely on us, because many of our murder defense lawyers have worked on both sides of the courtroom, as we have a former District Attorney at our law firm.

 What’s the Difference Between Murder and Manslaughter?